FanghaoChen/homepage/links.md

 I'm affiliated with Center for Enterprise Research at Peking University and co-supervise a project called [_Enterprise Survey for Innovation and Entrepreneurship in China_](https://www.cer.pku.edu.cn/) (ESIEC), aiming to maintain and update a random-sampled and national-representative longitude data set of small-and-medium-sized enterprises (SME) and their entrepreneurs in China in regard to SMEs’ start-ups, operation, performance, and growth.

-I'm interested in working with scholars and Ph.D. students who share similar interest or can access unique data sets to develop new research projects.
+I'm interested in working with more scholars and Ph.D. students who share similar interest or can access unique data sets to develop new research projects.